-TRANSPORTATION REVIEW: Large Scale 2013I-002
+TRANSPORTATION REVIEW: Large Scale 2013I-008

-This traffic impact analysis was conducted for 87.85 +/- acres of vacant commercial land located to the east of I-295 Beltway/SR 9A and south of Baymeadows Road East and the existing stub of R G Skinner Parkway in the suburban area Jacksonville, Florida.
-The real estate numbers for the parcel as identified by the City of Jacksonville Property Appraiser's office are 167761-0015 and 167779-000.
-There are 7 additional land use amendments that encompass an additional 550 +/-acres within vicinity of this proposed development.
+This traffic impact analysis was conducted for 68.31+/- acres of vacant land located to the west of SR 9B and south of I-295/SR 9A the suburban area Jacksonville, Florida.
+The real estate number for the parcel as identified by the City of Jacksonville Property Appraiser's office is 167871-0005.
+The current site is undeveloped with an existing land use of Business Park (BP).
+The proposed land use amendment is to allow Community/General Commercial (CGC) on the entire site.
+There are 7 additional land use amendments which encompass over 500 +/- acres within vicinity of this proposed development.
 This review will also take into consideration a cumulative traffic impact analysis for all the land use amendments planned for this area as shown in Figure 1.

-Trip generation was conducted for existing and ultimate build-out conditions based on the estimated average daily trips published in the 9th Edition of the Institute of Transportation Engineers (ITE), Trip Generation Manual.
-The subject site has an existing Community/General Commercial (CGC) land use which allows 0.35 FAR per acre.
+Trip generation was conducted for existing and ultimate build-out conditions based on the estimated average daily trips published in the 9th Edition of the Institute of Transportation Engineers (ITE).
+Trip Generation Manual.
+The BP nonresidential land use allows for 0.35 FAR per acre.
 There is no existing development currently generating traffic on the site.
-However, the potential development is estimated to generate 24,208 average daily trips which include an average pass-by trip rate of 34%.
-The proposed land use is for Low Density Residential (LDR) which allows for 5 single-family dwelling units per acre.
-The site could be potentially developed with 439 single-family dwelling units (ITE Land Use Code 210) which would generate 4,096 average daily trips; the difference in trips would result in no new net trips if the land use is amended from CGC to LDR.
-A copy of the Trip Generation table is attached as Table A-1.
+However the existing site has the potential to be developed with 1,041,454 SF of office/light industrial space (ITE Land Use Code 750), generating 11,261 average daily trips.
+The subject site is planned for 1,041,454 square feet of commercial space and could generate 20,556 average daily trips which include an average pass-by trip rate of 34%.
+The difference in trips would result in a net increase of 9,295 average daily trips if the land use is amended from BP to CGC A copy of the Trip Generation table is attached as Table A-1.

-However, there are 8 land use amendments submitted to the Planning and Development Department for review include over 3.31 million square feet of commercial space, 1,115 residential dwelling units, and 2.1 million square feet of industrial space.
+The 8 land use amendments submitted to the Planning and Development Department for review include over 3.31 million square feet of commercial space.
+1,115 residential dwelling units, and 2.1 million square feet of industrial space.
 Table A-2 shows the combined existing land uses have the potential to generate 73,489 average daily trips and the planned amendments would increase to 97,406 daily trips, which results to a net increase of 23,917 trips.
 It should be noted that these 8 land use amendments do not include all the developable land in the area, as there are existing parcels that are not accounted for in this analysis because they do not require a land use amendment.
 Applications were submitted the Concurrency Management and Mobility Service Office for an additional 565 single family dwelling units in the vicinity of the propose land use amendments.
 The 565 single family dwelling units would generate an additional 5,166 daily trips, for a cumulative result of 102,572 daily trips.